 It turns out in some instances, you can have your cake and eat it, too, by reducing energy use without sacrifice.
-Energy efficient lighting provides all the lumens of incandescent bulbs, but at a fraction of their energy use.
+Energy-efficient lighting provides all the lumens of incandescent bulbs, but at a fraction of the energy use.
+And, if you use Philips Hue bulbs, you can even control them remotely from the Sense app!
 Maybe you’ve already swapped over the bulbs inside your home to LEDs, but think about outdoor flood lights, doorway illumination, and appliance lights too.

 You can reduce AC workloads even more by dialing back the thermostat (3% savings for every degree) and using fans (oscillating or ceiling) to cool your skin through evaporation.
 Also, avoid using heat-generating appliances when it’s hot out.
 For instance, skip the oven and fire up the grill to keep your kitchen cooler.

 One last thought on the kitchen: Did you know that it takes more water to wash dishes by hand than with a dishwasher?
 The EPA estimates that an EnergyStar dishwasher can save up to 5,000 gallons of water each year – water that you’d need to heat.
 This also saves you time.
 If you skip the dry cycle, you’ll save even more electricity.